iam-yogeshreddy/Kubernetes/Ingress.md

 -> Host Based Load Balancing

 2 **.
 If we are creating a sevice of type load balancer mode ,then for each load balancer service type IP address cloud provider will charges us.

+** minikube addons enable ingress : which will install ingress controller on minikube cluster

+** we need ingress controller to execute ingress resource.

+** we have to update IP address and domain name in /etc/hosts file to reach requests into the domain, if we are in minikube cluster.